 The human body houses microbes in the gut, mouth, nasal passages and other ‘habitats’ both in and on the body.
 We have coevolved as ‘superorganisms’ with microbes that perform critical functions and provide essential ‘health services’.

-The microbial health of our gut is inextricably linked to the health of the microbes in the soil.
-We are at the stage now in our human evolution where we are just beginning to understand what soil microorganisms do.
+The microbial health of our gut is inextricably linked to the health of the microbes in the soil that contribute to our food chain.
+We are at the stage now in our human evolution where we are just beginning to understand what soil microorganisms do and how they contribute to genuine nutrient-dense food.

 Soil microorganisms cycle nutrients and water to plants and ultimately to our food and the human organism